The following Restructuring & Insolvency practice note provides comprehensive and up to date legal information covering:

 The Insolvency Service has produced guidance on the law relating to the practice of carrying on a business through a series of companies where each becomes insolvent, ie 'phoenix companies'.
 It has also provided information on its role in investigating director misconduct.
 See: Guidance on phoenix companies published (LNB News 08/10/2015 87) and the Guidance (Phoenix companies and the role of the Insolvency Service).

-In some circumstances however, the purchase of the business and assets of the company in liquidation and the continuation of the business can be positive, especially for employees, and can be a way of bringing money into the liquidated company by way of sale proceeds which may not otherwise
+In some circumstances however, the purchase of the business and assets of the company in liquidation and the continuation of the business can be positive, especially for employees, and can be a way of bringing money into the liquidated company by way of sale proceeds which may not otherwise have been available.
+The re-use of

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.